Back to all blogs

 TSH (Thyroid Stimulating Hormone)

 TSH is produced by the pituitary gland in your brain.
 It acts like a manager shouting instructions to a worker (your thyroid).
 If the thyroid is slow (underactive), the pituitary gland "shouts" louder by producing more TSH.
 Therefore, a high TSH often suggests an underactive thyroid.
-If the thyroid is overactive, TSH levels will drop as the brain stops "shouting."
 If you want to order a focused TSH check, Blue Horizon offers a dedicated TSH test.

 Free T4 (Thyroxine)